dkdryan/dkdryan/README.md

 My name is David Ryan!

-Currently an Academic Foundation Doctor based at St George's Hospital London.
+I'm an ST1 Academic Clinical Fellow at University College Hospital London, specialising in Clinical Pharmacology and Therapeutics.

-My interests are in AI, genomics and Clinical Pharmacology.
+My interests are in Biomedical Informatics, Genomics and Clinical Pharmacology.

-Incoming Academic Clinical Fellow ST1 Clinical Pharmacology and Therapeutics at University College London

 **Medicine:**
 - MBChB (Hons) University of Edinburgh 2019